Nexmo/station/_documentation/concepts/guides/authentication.md

 ## Concepts

 * **Authentication with JWTs** - interaction with the Voice API are authenticated using JWTs.
 The [Nexmo libraries](/tools) handle JWT generation using a unique Nexmo Voice Application ID and a Private Key.
-For more information on see [Authenticating your applications](/tools/application-api/application-security)

 ## API Key & Secret